-I have to say I've enjoyed the wide open spaces out here, and the blossoming relationship with Black Hills Adventure Tours who invited me to stay and do some contract work as a guide through the end of September.
+I have to say I've enjoyed the wide open spaces out here, and the potential for new tours of the Black Hills and Badlands of South Dakota.
 If you're a little stir crazy and would like to come out and experience this area for yourself, I can help make that happen.
 I recommend no less than 5 days, and would be your guide for as little or as much as you'd like!

 As I write this I'm thinking of everyone back In Florida and throughout the US that are going through a variety of situations, and I want you to know I offer my encouragement.
 When Theodore Roosevelt lost both his wife and mother on Thursday, February 14th 1884 he wrote "The light has gone out of my life".
 He left his political career and headed West.
 Upon meeting with John Muir, the two spent quite a bit of time out in the wilderness where "Teddy" healed his mental wounds and worked through grief by spending time in Nature.